 ― just staying (Karl Malone), Thursday, 4 November 2021 18:47 (one year ago) link

 drinking milk on its own is weird. on cereal, in tea or coffee, fine. in a glass? weird and wrong.

-― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 18:52 (ten months ago) link
+― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 18:52 (one year ago) link

 i drank a glass of milk with dinner until i left home ¯\_(ツ)_/¯

 ― Tracer Hand, Thursday, 4 November 2021 19:42 (one year ago) link

 i drank the same glass of milk for 20 years